benhaube/network-portfolio/README.md

         </svg>
     </button>"""
     ```

+3. After saving and closing the file you can now use the `mkdocs serve` and `mkdocs build` commands as usual, and the new navigation button icons shown on Mermaid diagrams using the Panzoom plugin will have the new, matching Lucide icons.

 > [!note]
 > The code above contains the custom SVG icon XML, but the files are also located in this repo in the `custom_panzoom_icons/` directory.
 To make the [Lucide](https://lucide.dev/) icons compatible with the Panzoom plugin I have converted the stroke to paths with standard fill, I removed all fill instructions, and replaced the Lucide class definitions with "panzoom-icon".